openvinotoolkit/nncf/docs/compression_algorithms/Pruning.md

 **Parameters of scheduler:**
 - `num_init_steps` - number of epochs for model pretraining before pruning.
 - `pruning_steps` - the number of epochs during which the pruning rate target is increased from `pruning_init` to `pruning_target` value.
 - `pruning_init` - initial pruning rate target.
-For example, value `0.1` means that at the begging of training, the model is trained to have 10% of convolutional filters zeroed.
+For example, value `0.1` means that at the begging of training, convolutions that can be pruned will have 10% of their filters set to zero.
 - `pruning_target` - pruning rate target at the end of the schedule.
-For example, the value `0.5` means that at the epoch with the number of `num_init_steps + pruning_steps`, the model is trained to have 50% of its convolutional filters zeroed.
+For example, the value `0.5` means that at the epoch with the number of `num_init_steps + pruning_steps`, convolutions that can be pruned will have 50% of their filters set to zero.

 **Exponential with bias scheduler**
 Similar to the `Exponential scheduler`, but current pruning rate ![P_{i}](https://latex.codecogs.com/svg.latex?P_{i}) (on i-th epoch) during training calculates by equation: